FBI Reports Dip In Hate Crimes, But Rise In Violence

 - Crimes against property, like vandalism and robbery, decreased by 19% from 2017 to 2018.

-The FBI report relies on data collected from state, tribal, local, and federal law enforcement agencies.
+The FBI report relies on data collected from state, tribal, local and federal law enforcement agencies.
 In 2018, more than 16,000 law enforcement agencies participated in the Hate Crime Statistics Program, though a little more than 2,000 agencies reported hate crime incidents.
 The number of participating agencies decreased by less than 1%, which Levin said corresponds with the drop in incidents.

 Religion